Xomega-Net/Xomega.Docs/docs/visual-studio/model-project/configuring-generators.md

 This is useful for flexible generators that support many different parameters, such as the [*Full CRUD with Views*](../../generators/model/crud) model enhancement generator, which adds specified elements, like operations or data objects and views, to your model.

-With this generator, you can create configurations that add only a specific type of elements by turning everything off except for that one parameter.
+With this generator, you can create configurations that add only a specific type of element by turning everything off except for that one parameter.
 For example, you can have a generator that adds only REST methods to the operations.

 You can also have a configuration of this generator that adds everything to the model at once, or you can create configurations for any combinations of the elements that you need to add as required.